 Not many other summer-blooming plants can boast such large and brightly colored flowers as tropical hibiscus (Hibiscus rosa-sinensis).
 They look dazzling all through the summer months and even into fall, and make especially eye-catching additions to container gardens.
 Unfortunately, they can't tolerate freezing temperatures, so if you live in colder regions of the country, you'd have to treat these beauties like annuals that last only for one season, or bring them inside for the winter.
 However, there are other kinds of hibiscuses that are just as gorgeous as their tropical counterparts, but much hardier, so they will thrive year after year in northern climates.

-Can My Hibiscus Come Back from Freezing Temperatures?
+Can Tropical Hibiscus Survive Freezing Temperatures?